 We offer all types of breast imaging tests.
 These tests may be used for screening or diagnostic purposes.

-You can choose between traditional 2D mammography (X-rays) and digital breast tomosynthesis, also known as 3D mammography, for your routine screening mammograms.
+We use digital breast tomosynthesis, also known as 3D mammography, for your routine screening mammograms.
+Traditional 2D mammography (X-rays) is used as another option when needed.
 A diagnostic mammogram may be recommended if your screening mammogram shows unusual changes in your breast.

 Ultrasound uses sound waves to look more closely at masses, cysts, or ductal abnormalities.
 A breast ultrasound can tell your doctor whether you have a solid tumor or fluid-filled cyst.